FrostDigital/flink-framework/packages/generic-auth-plugin/readme.md

 - User profile
 - Push notification token management

-Plugin can both be used by accessing core functions by calling them direcly from your code, or by using the embedded API endpoints.
+Plugin can both be used by accessing core functions by calling them directly from your code, or by using the embedded API endpoints.

 ## Installation